-Pack a bag with personal supplies enough to last for up to two weeks’ time.
+Pack a bag with personal supplies enough to last for up to 10 days.
 If you are moved to isolation housing, you will not be able to return to your room to retrieve them yourself.

 Sample Preparation List: